Entangled Polariton States in the Visible and Mid-Infrared Spectral Ranges

-where $\gamma_{s_{\rm L}|{\bf k}_f}$ and $\gamma_{s_{\rm U}|{\bf k}_i}$ are the dissipation rates of upper and lower exciton-polariton states and $n_{s_{\rm L}|{\bf k}_f} = \langle \hat n_{s_{\rm L}|{\bf k}_f} \rangle$ in steady-state.
-Both lower and upper phonon-polaritons exhibit significant matter component, characterized by Hopfield coefficients~(Appendix~\ref{appendix: Hamiltonian}), leading to comparable contributions to the quantum efficiency.
-As a result, the quantum efficiency peaks (Fig.~\ref{fig: QE_CW}) in the same regions of the $\{{\bf k}_{i},{\bf k}_{f}\}$ plane where the polariton states are maximally entangled~(Fig.~\ref{fig: LogNegMat}), the emitted light is maximally entangled~(Fig.~\ref{fig:correlations_CW}(a)), and $g^{(2)}_\text{Vis-IR}(0)$ is high~(Fig.~\ref{fig:correlations_CW}(b)).
-This region of maximum quantum efficiency is determined by the energy-momentum conservation between excited upper exciton-polaritons and resulting lower exciton- and phonon-polaritons~(inset in Fig.~\ref{fig: QE_CW}).
+where $\gamma_{s_{\rm L}|{\bf k}_f}$ and $\gamma_{s_{\rm U}|{\bf k}_i}$ are the dissipation rates of lower and upper exciton-polariton states and $n_{s_{\rm L}|{\bf k}_f} = \langle \hat n_{s_{\rm L}|{\bf k}_f} \rangle$ in steady-state.
+The region of maximum quantum efficiency~(Fig.~\ref{fig: QE_CW}) is determined by the energy-momentum conservation between excited upper exciton-polaritons and resulting lower exciton- and phonon-polaritons~(inset in Fig.~\ref{fig: QE_CW}).
+As a result, the quantum efficiency peaks (Fig.~\ref{fig: QE_CW}) in the same regions of $\{{\bf k}_{i},{\bf k}_{f}\}$ plane where the polariton states are maximally entangled~(Fig.~\ref{fig: LogNegMat}), the emitted light is maximally entangled~(Fig.~\ref{fig:correlations_CW}(a)), and $g^{(2)}_\text{Vis-IR}(0)$ is high~(Fig.~\ref{fig:correlations_CW}(b)).